1. Unbeatable Durability & Value for Money

 The high mineral content of mastic asphalt renders it virtually incombustible.
 Mastic asphalt fulfils all the external fire resistance required for a roof covering and achieves the highest rating (p60) – now (aa) – when tested in accordance with BS.476 part 3:1975.
 It has also been tested in accordance with draft European standards prEN1187-1 and prEN1187-2.
 No significant spread of flame was observed and no flame penetration occurred.
 Mastic asphalt systems also have LPCP accreditation for fire safety.

+Because Mastic Asphalt is laid in molten form it is frequently confused with other types of membrane that require naked flame or torch on application.
 For major projects the material is usually taken to site by hot charge tankers direct from the manufacturer and taken to the point where it is needed for rapid installation – a major advantage for contracts with critical time constraints.

 For smaller projects solid blocks are preheated in boilers placed at ground level.
 At no time is there any type of naked flame at the point of installation and because mastic asphalt is so highly flame resistant, there is little or no potential of fire risk.

-9. Scope of use
+4. Versatility & Scope of use

 It is highly resistant to all types of weather situation and attacks from thermal shock (rapid temperature changes), which are a frequent source of break down in many other types of membrane.
 Its durability and seamless application means that it is one of the few membranes able to handle consistent heavy foot and vehicular traffic, including from Heavy Goods Vehicles, and still maintain its waterproof integrity.
 It is also easy to repair should alterations or damage occur.

-10. Attractive finish
+6. Attractive finish

 Mastic asphalt roofing provides the base for numerous attractive roof finishes: i.e. roof gardens, inverted roofs with stone, slab or timber decking finishes and, of course, roof tiles and reflective coatings.

 The material’s unique flooring qualities lends itself to both domestic and commercial specifications for damproofing and wearing or underlay materials.
-The option of coloured mastic asphalt flooring and the newly designed polished stone finish (terrazzo) make it the designer’s and architect’s dream – solving two issues in one (damproofing and floor finish).
+The option of coloured mastic asphalt flooring and the newly designed polished stone finish (terrazzo) make it the designer’s and architect’s dream – solving two issues in one (damp-proofing and floor finish).